hieuhc/hieuhc.github.io/about.md

 in Norway.
 My daily work focuses on building various types of learning models and deploying them in a scalable and maintainable manner.

-I have experience working with different kind of data including text, images, timeseries, graph and familiar with Hadoop ecosystem for big data processing.
-But my interest is any idea and application that can leverage Machine Learning power and distributed computing to bring value out of any kind of massive amount data.
+My general interest is any idea and application that can leverage Machine Learning power and distributed computing to bring value out of any kind of massive amount data.
 Recently I have extensively attention on chatbot and reinforcement learning with Tensorflow.

 Learning is a long journey, the more we learn something the less we know about it.
 I started this blog as a place holder for my